-The Southeastern Louisiana University Alumni Association is housed in an attractive 10,000 square foot complex located at 500 W. University Avenue across from the main gates into campus.
-The primary function of the Association is to promote Southeastern and its traditions and to foster the preservation of friendships among former students and graduates.
-Founded in 1927 and incorporated in 1948, the Southeastern Louisiana University Alumni Association draws from a base of more than 34,000 graduates.
-Southeastern Louisiana University graduates automatically receive their first year's membership in the Association free-of-charge so they can become informed immediately about upcoming events and important issues.
-Among the projects of the Alumni Association are Outstanding Alumnus of the Year, class reunions, Golden Silence Memorial Service honoring deceased alumni, Homecoming, "00" Reunion for graduating seniors, tailgate parties, and special chapter events.
+The Southeastern Louisiana University Alumni Association is housed in an attractive 10,000 square foot complex located at 500 W. University Avenue, across from the main gates into campus, where the green and gold fly proudly.
+The primary function of the association is to promote Southeastern and its traditions and to foster the preservation of friendships among former students and graduates.
+Founded in 1927 and incorporated in 1948, the Southeastern Louisiana University Alumni Association draws from a base of more than 60,000 graduates.
+Southeastern Louisiana University graduates automatically receive their first year's membership in the association free-of-charge so they can become informed immediately about upcoming events and important issues.
+Among the projects of the Alumni Association are Outstanding Alumnus of the Year, class reunions, Golden Silence Memorial Service honoring deceased alumni, Homecoming, Senior Salute for graduating seniors, tailgate parties, Rock 'N Roar Fest and special chapter events.
+The Alumni Association also sponsors the Alumni News Magazine and the Southeastern official ring program.

-To become a member of the Alumni Association or receive more information about events and chapters in your area call 1-800-SLU-ALUM (758-2586) or 985-549-2150.
+To become a member of the Alumni Association or receive more information about events and chapters in your area call 1-800-SLU-ALUM, or check our website at www.southeastern.edu/alumni.
+We invite you to follow us on Facebook and keep up with what is going on at your university.